 It has a fairly bolt velocity of 160 fps with a power stroke of 5 inches.
 Beginners will also be happy with this crossbow’s self-cocking mechanism, which is helpful to have.
 It fires pretty accurately from 10-20 yards out and comes with 15 arrows to help you get started practicing.
 You need to be quick to decide if you want to keep this crossbow as it doesn’t come with any warranty and is only covered with a 30-day return period.

-What could be better: For such a small and lightweight crossbow, it takes a lot of force to attach the string, and quite a few people have also experienced this same issue.
+Which disadvantages must you keep in mind?
+For such a small and lightweight crossbow, it takes a lot of force to attach the string, and quite a few people have also experienced this same issue.
 Many people ended up needing two people to do this properly.

 Experienced adults aren’t the only ones who get to have some fun with the best tactical crossbows, as it can also be used by a younger audience.
 The Daisy 4003 Youth Crossbow is another model that is brilliant for beginners.